kamok/hashicorp-interview/terraform-getting-started.md

 ```shell
 $ mkdir terraform-tutorial
 ```
-Change your current directory to the newly created directory
+Change to the new directory
 ```shell
 $ cd terraform-tutorial
 ```